 Two tongues are verbalized in CAR which consists of French and Sangho.
 French was the tongue they’d inherited from their colonial masters.

 As such, they use it for governmental administration and inter-communal communication.
 Approximately 28.75% of their aboriginal people are fluent in French.

 Nevertheless, the inhabitants use Sangho and other dialects as their primary language.

 Republic of the Congo (Congo Brazzaville)

 It is a French protectorate as well.
 Many tongues are officially verbalized in this country and are composed of French, Lingala, Vili, Lair, Sangho, and Kikongo.

 But nearly 30% of the country’s population is fluent in French.
 On top of these tongues, other dialects are used by the Congolese.

-In addition to the aforementioned francophone African states, other countries verbalize French, but it is not their official language.
+In addition to those mentioned above, francophone African states and other countries verbalize French, which is not their official language.
 We have Algeria, Egypt, Tunisia, Morocco, Guinea-Bissau, Mauritania, and Tunisia.

-The countries we’ve listed above have made French their official tongue, although they have their local dialects.
+The countries we’ve listed above have made French their official language, although they have local dialects.